Gooseneck Lights Blend Farmhouse, Craftsman Styles

 To bridge the gap between the interior and exterior, Morgan chose barn lighting to lend farmhouse style to the outside.
-She chose three Ashland Gooseneck Lights and customized them with 16″ shades, a Black powder coat finish, and G15 gooseneck arms.
+She chose three Avalon Gooseneck Lights and customized them with 16″ shades, a Black powder coat finish, and G15 gooseneck arms.

 “We wanted something clean, simple, and classic,” Morgan notes.
 “We love that the lights are stamped with Made in the USA.
 We enjoy supporting our country’s economy and our lights showcase our patriotism every day.”

-The Ashland Gooseneck Light is a mid-sized fixture with an RLM-inspired shade.
+The Avalon Gooseneck Light is a mid-sized fixture with an RLM-inspired shade.
 Handspun from commercial-grade aluminum and hand finished with durable powder coat, this gooseneck light comes in five sizes and more than 30 finish colors.